TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 * EBX (Container Edition) image pushed on your docker registry

 **Note**:
-The architecture / type of CPU of the images (EBX and init containers) must match that of the cluster.
+The architecture (the CPU type) of the EBX and init images must match the one of the cluster.
+EBX is tested on the amd64 architecture.
+Other architectures are not officially supported, but may work.

-TODO pch review NOTE

 ## Installing the Chart